bihealth/sodar-server/docs_manual/source/admin_commands.rst

     Add remote site for remote project synchronization.
 ``batchupdateroles``
     Batch update project roles and send invites.
+``checkusers``
+    Check the status of LDAP users.
+Returns info on users whose accounts are disabled or removed on an LDAP server.
 ``cleanappsettings``
     Clean up unused application settings.
 ``deletecache``